Uber posts US$708 million loss, finance head leaves - WSJ

 The ride-hailing company's first-quarter revenue was US$3.4 billion, up 18 percent from the fourth quarter, the newspaper reported. (http://on.wsj.com/2rcyDHM)

-Uber's first quarter loss, excluding employee stock compensation and other items, was US$708 million, narrower than the US$991 million reported three months earlier, the Journal reported.
+Uber's first-quarter loss, excluding employee stock compensation and other items, was US$708 million, narrower than the US$991 million reported three months earlier, the Journal said.

-Uber's head of finance, Gautam Gupta, is leaving the company in July to join another startup in San Francisco, the report said.
+Uber's head of finance, Gautam Gupta, is leaving the company in July to join another startup in San Francisco, adding to an exodus of top officials, the report said.

+As a private company, Uber does not report its financial results publicly but at times has confirmed figures reported in the media.

 Uber was not immediately available to comment.